-"Another simple but important step that many couples forget," adds Greenberg, "is remembering to change your beneficiaries on your insurance, your retirement plans and other important documents after you remarry."
+"Another simple but important step that many couples forget," adds Greenberg, "is remembering to change their beneficiaries on their insurance, their retirement plans and other important documents after they remarry."

 Marriage is a big step, involving significant change.
 That's even truer for people who remarry later in life, notes Greenberg.
 Communication is key to navigating these changes together.
 Even if you maintain separate assets, be sure to talk about and align your financial plans so that they help you achieve the things the two of you have decided are most important, she says.
 That way, you can get a good start on a second chance at marital bliss.

 3 Questions to Ask Your Advisor

 - What are some of the pros and cons of comingling our assets versus keeping them separate?